cyberark/cacookiecleaner/README.md

 # CACookieCleaner (CCC)
-This is tool meant to hide the value of the cookies from the recorded HAR file from chrome.
+This is tool designed to hide the value of the cookies from the recorded HAR file to avoid sharing sensitive information with 3rd parties.
-The tool generate a new HAR file and the cookie value is hidden with '*'.
+The tool will generate a new HAR file and mask specified cookie values '*'.
-Important Note: The original file is not deleted during this process, very recommended to delete the original file.
+Important Note: The original file is not deleted during this process, we recommended to delete the original file to avoid sharing a file with sensitive data.

 # Requirements
 dot net version 4.8